 In other 2-3 rooms, there are portraits of her singing at various places.
 There are photographs with many other known musicians and film personalities.
 Some family portraits but not too many.
-There are portraits of her at various stages of her life and you can see her growing from a young girl to being a maestro.
+There are portraits of her at various stages of her life and you can see her grow from a young girl to be a maestro.
 I loved the two pictures of her placed side by side in the same pose with her Sitar – clicked roughly 50 years apart.
 I soaked in a bit of air where Gangubai Hangal had spent her childhood and said a silent goodbye to the place.

 Dr. Gangubai Hangal Gurukul, Hubli